asimwe1/rust_chatapp/site/guide/4-requests.md

 ### Forms

-Forms are the most common type of data handled in web applications, and Rocket makes handling them easy.
+Forms are one of the most common types of data handled in web applications, and Rocket makes handling them easy.
 Say your application is processing a form submission for a new todo `Task`.
 The form contains two fields: `complete`, a checkbox, and `description`, a text field.
 You can easily handle the form request in Rocket as follows:

 ```rust
 #[derive(FromForm)]